-> The beauty of the crossover between club and curriculum is that it brings fun and engagement to to issues which, though they are of critical global importance can be hard to grasp.
+The beauty of the crossover between club and curriculum is that it brings fun and engagement to issues which, though of critical global importance, can be hard to grasp.

-The beauty of the crossover between club and curriculum is that it brings fun and engagement to to issues which, though they are of critical global importance, can sometimes be hard to grasp.
-For the Pre-Prep club, (above) for example, exploring biodiversity has involved tracking the movements and activities and hedgehogs in the Harrodian grounds as well as examining and researching the eco pond dug with the help of Mr Hooke and Sixth Formers, below.
+The beauty of the crossover between club and curriculum is that it brings fun and engagement to issues which, though of critical global importance, can be hard to grasp.
+For the Pre-Prep club, (above) for example, exploring biodiversity has involved tracking the movements and activities of hedgehogs in the Harrodian grounds as well as examining and researching the eco pond, dug with the help of Mr Hooke and Sixth Formers, below.
 'It's a great way of getting a sense of what a small scale ecosystem means,' enthuses Ms Shaw.

 For their part, Prep pupils have clearly relished the motivating angle their studies and Eco Club activities have provided on the topic of marine life.
 To learn about how undegradable plastic can pollute and damage rivers and seas, classes were challenged to compete between themselves to see which of them could gather the most plastic bottles.
 These bottles were then filled with lighter plastic rubbish such as crisp packets, becoming 'eco bricks' which the Senior Eco Reps then turned into radical designs for 'Eco-benches'.
-The focus on plastic doesn't end there as the Eco Club is is also leading a drive to recycle more of the material at Harrodian are also trying to recycle more plastic at school.
+The focus on plastic doesn't end there as the Eco Club is also leading a drive to recycle more of the material at Harrodian.
 All classrooms now have a box for collecting used biros and pens, which can be recycled by the innovative production company Terracycle and turned into new products.

 Other Eco-focused events and activities don't have to work quite so hard to bring pupils, teachers and parents together.
 In the midst of January lockdown the grand RSPB birdwatch in January provided a welcome opportunity to get out in the garden, for example.